 Quick Oats are highly processed and already cooked so in overnight oats they result in a very creamy almost porridge like texture.

-- 1/3 cup gluten free overnight oats or regular overnight oats
+- ⅓ cup gluten free rolled oats or regular rolled oats

 - 1 tsp maple syrup